Ashley5478/EEEN10242/readme.md

 git add *
 ```

 Note: `git add .` adds new files but does not delete the existing file. `git add -u` stages all the changes and deletions but does not add any new file.
+This operation is **case sensitive!**

 To check your git status,
 ```git